encoredev/encore/README.md

 Encore is designed to let you go outside of the framework when you want to, and easily drop down in abstraction level when you need to, so you never run into any dead-ends.

 Should you want to migrate away, it's straightforward and does not require a big rewrite.
-99% of your code is regular Go or TypeScript and the code specific to Encore is limited to using the framework.
+99% of your code is regular Go or TypeScript.

-Encore provides tools for [self-hosting](https://encore.dev/docs/how-to/self-host) your application, by using the Open Source CLI to produce a standalone Docker image that can be deployed anywhere you'd like.
+Encore provides tools for [self-hosting](https://encore.dev/docs/self-host/docker-build) your application, by using the Open Source CLI to produce a standalone Docker image that can be deployed anywhere you'd like.

 ## Contributing to Encore and building from source